Frank Muir: Later career

 In 1954 Muir founded an amateur dramatic society, Thorpe Players, in the village of Thorpe, Surrey where he lived for many years.
 He was a writer and presenter on many shows, including the 1960s satire programmes That Was the Week That Was and The Frost Report.
 He was well known to television audiences as a team captain on the long-running BBC2 series Call My Bluff.
 Muir found unexpected household fame when he undertook voice-overs for advertisements, including Cadbury Dairy Milk Fruit & Nut chocolate ("Everyone's a Fruit and Nut case", to the tune of the Danse des mirlitons from Tchaikovsky's The Nutcracker).
 Other popular advertising campaigns of the period in which Muir appeared included Batchelors' Savoury Rice ("Every grain will drive them insane!"), a coffee advert in which he used the phrase "impending doom", and Unigate milk Humphreys.
 In the 1960s Muir was Assistant Head of Light Entertainment at the BBC and in 1969 joined London Weekend Television as Head of Entertainment.

 In 1976 Muir wrote The Frank Muir Book: An irreverent companion to social history, which is a collection of anecdotes and quotations collected under various subjects including "Music", "Education", "Literature", "Theatre", "Art" and "Food and Drink".
 (In the United States, this book is titled "An Irreverent Social History of Almost Everything.")
 A similar format to The Frank Muir Book was used in his BBC radio series Frank Muir Goes Into..., in which Alfred Marks read the quotations, linked verbally by Muir.
 He published books based on these series.
+In 1982 he presented the BBC television film The Funny Side of Christmas.
 His The Oxford Book of Humorous Prose, which again uses a similar format with more scholarly aspirations, was published in 1990.

 Muir was appointed Commander of the Order of the British Empire CBE in the 1980 Birthday Honours.
 In 1992, for Channel 4, he was the host of TV Heaven, a season of evenings dedicated to television programmes from individual years.
 In 1997, Muir published an autobiography, A Kentish Lad.

 Personal life and death

 In 1949, Muir married Polly McIrvine.
-They had two children: Jamie (born 1952), a TV producer, and Sally (born 1954), a successful painter who also co-founded the Muir and Osborne knitwear design company, and is married to the journalist and author Geoffrey Wheatcroft.
+They had two children.
+He was a Catholic and attended church in Egham Hythe until his death.

 Muir died in Thorpe, Surrey, on 2 January 1998 at the age of 77.
 In November 1998, ten months after his death, he and Denis Norden were joint recipients of the Writers' Guild of Great Britain Writer of the Year Award.
 Muir's widow, Polly, died in Surrey on 27 October 2004, aged 79.